SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Expressions.md

 it's type checked without expanding the macro, to check the following requirements:

+- The macro's access level
+  is the same as or less restrictive than the function that uses it.
 - The macro either takes no arguments, or its arguments are literals without string interpolation.
 - The macro's return type matches the parameter's type.
-- The access level for the macro's return type is the same as or less restrictive than the function that uses it.

 You use macro expressions to call freestanding macros.
 To call an attached macro,